Add These Checks and Balances to Optimize Online Forms

 Enabling form users to correct information as they go is far preferable.
 Say someone enters an email address and mis-types # for @.
 A message that pops up immediately next to the form field allows them to correct the mistake quickly and move on.
 Forms will arrive with fewer errors, and form users will experience far less frustration.

-The right form software is essential for designing forms that are error- and frustration-free.
-PerfectForms allows you to create customized forms using the many templates that come with the software, or from scratch with an intuitive interface that allows you to drag and drop form elements into place.
+The right form software is essential for designing online forms that are error- and frustration-free.
+PerfectForms allows you to create customized forms using the many form templates that come with the software, or from scratch with an intuitive interface that allows you to drag and drop form elements into place.

 PerfectForms also allows you to add checks and balances that ensure a frustration-free experience for users while ensuring that the information entered is correct.
 Watch our demo video and see how easy it can be to create the custom online forms that will help your business operate more efficiently.